 Main image

-On Easter weekend, most of us are well versed in what food to serve and when.
+On Easter weekend, many of us are well versed in what food to serve and when.
 From fish on Good Friday to roast lamb on Easter Sunday with an abundance of chocolate in between, simple traditions are followed every year.

 When it comes to pairing these foods with wine, however, not everyone knows where to start.
-Don’t worry too much about pairing specific dishes to specific wines – our taste buds differ too widely from person to person to make the perfect match every time.
+Don't worry too much about pairing specific dishes to specific wines - our taste buds differ too widely from person to person to make the perfect match every time.
 Just keep it simple.
-No matter what your personal preferences are, it comes down to how the predominant tastes in your food (especially sweetness, acid, fat and salt) change the taste of the wine.
+No matter what your personal preferences are, it comes down to how the predominant tastes in your food (especially sweetness, acid, fat, and salt) change the taste of the wine.

 The Main Meal